nasa-gibs/worldview/doc/testing.md

 To view the unit test code coverage, run `npm run test:coverage`.
 Use `npm run test:unit:coverage` or `npm run test:unit:tz:coverage` to run coverage tests individually.

-## End-to-end Tests
+## End-To-End Tests

-End to end tests are integrated into our CI and are required to pass before a submission is accepted.
-New features should be accompanied by End to End tests to cover any new functionality you add.
+The end-to-end tests are integrated into our CI and are required to pass before a submission is accepted.
+New features should be accompanied by end-to-end tests to cover any new functionality you add.

 Run end-to-end tests using `npm run e2e`

 To run the end-to-end tests using Firefox in a docker container, create an image using `npm run docker:image`.
 Run the tests with `npm run docker:ci`.
 See the [Docker](docker.md) page for more information.

-See the [end to end testing](e2e_testing.md) page for more information on how to run the end to end tests.
+See the [end-to-end testing](e2e_testing.md) page for more information on how to run the end-to-end tests.

 ## Debug Parameters